mdkarcher/phylodyn/README.md

 ## Vignettes

-1. [SimpleBNPR](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/SimpleBNPR.Rmd): A short example showing how to use BNPR and BNPR-PS on simulated data, illustraring methodology in [2] and [5].
+* [SimpleBNPR](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/SimpleBNPR.Rmd): A short example showing how to use BNPR and BNPR-PS on simulated data, illustraring methodology in [2] and [5].

+* [CovariatesBNPR](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/SimulationStudy.Rmd): A short example showing how to use covariates within BNPR-PS on simulated data, illustraring methodology in [8].

-2. [NewYorkInfluenza](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/NewYorkInfluenza.Rmd): A case study analyzing influenza data from New York, reproducing analysis in [5] on data from [1].
+3. [NewYorkInfluenza](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/NewYorkInfluenza.Rmd): A case study analyzing influenza data from New York, reproducing analysis in [5] on data from [1].

-3. [RegionalInfluenza](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/RegionalInfluenza.Rmd): A case study analyzing influenza data from nine geographic regions, reproducing analsyis in [5] on data from [3].
+4. [RegionalInfluenza](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/RegionalInfluenza.Rmd): A case study analyzing influenza data from nine geographic regions, reproducing analsyis in [5] on data from [3].

-4. [RegionalSeasonality](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/RegionalSeasonality.Rmd): A case study analyzing influenza seasonality from nine geographic regions, reproducing analsyis in [5] on data from [3].
+5. [RegionalSeasonality](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/RegionalSeasonality.Rmd): A case study analyzing influenza seasonality from nine geographic regions, reproducing analsyis in [5] on data from [3].

 5. [SimplePhyloinfer](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/SimplePhyloinfer.Rmd): A short example comparing BNPR with a split HMC MCMC sampler approach, illustrating methodology in [4].